NormanGadenya/ChatApp/README.md

 Messaging

 - Send and receive messages with other users
-- Users are able to share photos, videos and audios with file size not bigger than 3Mb
+- Users are able to share photos, videos and audios with file size not bigger than 2Mb
+- Users are able to communicate regardless of the language that they speak

 Profile